automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Xenoceratops.md

 # Xenoceratops
-## Description: This "alien horned face" was announced in 2012.
+## This "alien horned face" was announced in 2012.